Time-Profile-Project/BFO.github.io/README.md

 > 4. Other foundry efforts, such as the [Industrial Ontology Foundry](https://www.industrialontologies.org/) which uses BFO as its top-level architecture, anticipate the need for a rigorous formalization of time.
 > 5. [Recent work](https://pubmed.ncbi.nlm.nih.gov/36534832/) demonstrating the importance of rigorous axiomatization of ontologies used to supplement machine learning pipelines with minimal datasets, suggests rigorous BFO formalizations of time ontologies may be useful in such contexts.

 What these observations suggest is that while there are strong motivations for BFO providing - perhaps significant - guidance to users who require a robust formalization of time, imposing any specific formalization of time - such as the A - F proposals - on all users would be in some cases unnecessarily onerous.
 To satisfy needs of the community then, the BFO development team encourages a strategy of developing and deploying Temporal Profiles which will provide users options for representing time in their domains.

+## Temporal Profile Implementation
+Temporal Profiles should be implemented in a decidable flavor of OWL, such as OWL2.
+While terminological content differs across temporal profiles, developers are encouraged to abide by the following design principles:

+>

+## Temporal Profile Artifacts
-Temporal Profiles are designed to be extensions of OWL formalization of BFO that impose axiom constraints concerning time and change.
-Consequently, with respect to BFO, the scope of Temporal Profiles is limited to:
+Temporal Profile Artifacts are artifacts designed to represent extensions of the OWL formalization of BFO that impose axiom constraints concerning time and change.
+Temporal Profile Artifacts should be represented in some flavor of RDF, e.g. ttl, owl.

+With respect to BFO, the scope of Temporal Profiles should include treatment of classes and relationships that includes:

 > Temporal Region and subclasses \
 > Spatiotemporal Region \
-> Object properties relating to time, whether explicit or implicit \
+> Object properties relating to time, whether explicit or implicit

+Motivating use cases often vary based on domain and user community.
+We recommend developers use, as a starting point, design patterns and use cases concerning time and change found in the article [Basic Formal Ontology: Case Studies](https://philpapers.org/archive/OTTBBF.pdf).
+There the authors present seven design patterns based on the FOL implementation of BFO.

+## Temporal Profile Integration
-Putting aside the varying relative maturity levels of each strategy, there is a further pressing question concerning interoperability.
+Putting aside the varying relative maturity levels of each Temporal Profile, there is a further pressing question concerning interoperability.
 BFO is a top-level ontology designed to provide a common hierarchy across all scientific research; interoperability is its motivation.
 With this in mind, it is thus incumbent on developers to demonstrate not only that their preferred formalization of time conforms to BFO, but also that interpretations, formal mappings, or provable containments exists across strategies.
 This is, admittedly, a great deal of work, but it is a consequence of sustaining interoperability, a goal our community prizes.

 ### Temporal Profiles Further Reading
 [Temporally Qualified Continuants](https://jansenludger.github.io/home/Texte/TQC%20Freiburg8%20Proceedings.pdf) \